Skip to content

 Let's demonstrate an example by adding the filter policy to the segments section of a table definition:

-Example: Filtering rows to show only online sales data to all user groups except reader.
+Example: Filtering rows to show online sales data to 'type-analyst user groups and hide reader user groups.

 table: